Our Carbon Emissions & Energy Consumption

 • Employee health and safety

 Health and safety are critically important to TP ICAP.
 We are committed to protecting the health and safety of our colleagues, customers, suppliers, and any visitors to our offices.
-We recognize our duty to protect people from the risk of harm arising from the day to day activities in our business, and so we provide and maintain a safe working environment that protects both physical and mental wellbeing.
+We recognise our duty to protect people from the risk of harm arising from the day to day activities in our business, and so we provide and maintain a safe working environment that protects both physical and mental wellbeing.
 We are in the process of identifying and developing a health and safety management system to maintain the appropriate controls across our offices.

 • Gender Pay Gap Report

-Gender Pay Gap Report 2023
+Gender Pay Gap Report 2025

 • Human rights and freedom of association commitment